caseqiu213/reqracer_fse_artifact/README.md

 cd ../Analyze/V2/
 python3 ./generate_queries.py
 ```
-prepare_analyze.sh copies log files to the Analyze directory and splits a request trace having multiple requests into files of individual request.
+prepare_analyze.sh copies log files to the Analyze directory and splits a request trace having multiple requests into files of individual requests.
 generate_queries.py finds potential racing requests, prunes races using RRR and SPK dependencies, and generates replay logs and queries in unserializable patterns.

 ### Invoke the Replay Script
 The replay log filenames are in the format of replay<session_num>_dup_req_<racing_request_num1>_req_<racing_request_num2>.
 For each pair of racing requests, do the following steps.
 1. Run ```python3 ./calc_time.py``` with one replay log, change the sleep time in line24 in replay.sh with the output.
 2. In the bug_number folder, you will find the query log files with names in the format of dup_req_<racing_request_num1>_req_<racing_request_num2>_replay_queries_<sequence_num>.
 For each query log associated with the same request pair, copy and paste the content to /tmp/reqracer/php_log/mysql_files/zy_race_queries.txt.
-Truncate the query string if it has time related information.
+Truncate the query string if it has time-related information.
 3. For Mediawiki and Moodle, you may need to open a new browser to get session values from cookies and token values associated with the session from the page source code.
 The session id in cookies for MediaWiki has a name of bug_numberSession, and Moodle has a name of MoodleSession.
 The token in MediaWiki has a name of 'EditToken' and Moodle has a name of 'sesskey'.
 4. Append a dummy GET request at the end of both log files from replay1_logs and replay2_logs.
 Usually, the first request in a recorded request trace is a GET request, and we can run the following command to get the new replay logs:
 ```